 What is a cheque-to-self?

-With fewer limitations around how you use the funds, a cheque-to-self can help you deal with whatever costs are weighing on your mind.
-This option is similar to a conventional balance transfer but, instead of transferring a balance from one account to another, you request a cheque that you can deposit and use it to pay off anything.
-The cheque amount you’re issued then becomes the balance on your new credit card and is treated as a balance transfer – meaning you still get the benefit of a low or 0% interest rate during the introductory period.
+In basic terms, a cheque-to-self was available through some balance transfer cards as an alternative to a conventional balance transfer.
+With this option, instead of transferring a balance from one account to another, you would request a cheque that you could use to pay off anything.
+The cheque amount you were issued then became the balance on your new credit card and was treated as a balance transfer.
+This meant you could get the benefit of a low or 0% interest rate during the introductory period.

-Why would I get a cheque-to-self instead of a balance transfer?
+When would a cheque-to-self be used instead of a balance transfer?

-A cheque-to-self offers more flexibility than a regular balance transfer, so there are many scenarios when people might consider this option.
+A cheque-to-self offered more flexibility than a regular balance transfer, so there are many scenarios when people might have considered this option.
 These include: